 - Verify your Moodle access by logging in to Moodle.

-- After logging in to Moodle, complete or review the Getting Started in Moodle: Orientation for Students course.
+- Complete or review the course Getting Started in Moodle: Orientation for Students.

 - The day your course begins: